shepuk/CIPROJECT1-QUAYSIDE-ARCADE/README.md

 index.html and other files & folders were created via a combination of terminal commands and GUI shortcuts.

-Git / Github were used for file versioning and hosting. git add . was used initiall to add my files and folders to the staging area, followed by git commit -m "Initial commit" and git push to finally add them to my Github repository.
+Git / Github were used for file versioning and hosting. git add . was used initial to add my files and folders to the staging area, followed by git commit -m "Initial commit" and git push to finally add them to my Github repository.
 Throughout the project, I was careful to use Git often and tried to make commits as descriptive as possible as well.

 Once completed, I used Github pages to host the website.
 This was done via the following steps;
 - Go to the repository you wish to add to Github pages.
 - Select the settings option
-- Slect pages in the left columnm
+- Slect pages in the left column
 - Select the master branch and /root folder
 - Click Save
 - The link will appear after the page refreshes and the website will now be live.